nexmo-community/Tech4Good-Challenge/README.md

-# EuroPython 2020 #Tech4Good Challenge
+# Hacktoberfest #Tech4Good Challenge

-Vonage is excited to be at EuroPython 2020!
-Based on Diana’s talk ‘Roadmap to an Open Source Artificial Pancreas Diabetes Monitoring with Flask’ on Thursday, we invite you to use technology to make a difference and enter our Tech4Good challenge!
+Vonage is excited to be at Hacktoberfest 2020!
+Based on Diana’s talk ‘Roadmap to an Open Source Artificial Pancreas Diabetes Monitoring with Flask’.

 ## Challenge